Stavert, Zigomala & Co.

 Stavert, Zigomala & Co. was a 'merchant-converter' firm based in Manchester.
 This meant that they traded cotton piece goods that they produced themselves.

 The original partnership of William Shorter Stell, Stephen Madison Buckingham, Robert Stavert, John Copeland Zigomala and John Watson was established in around 1837.
 The firm's offices were at 101 Portland Street and then 6 Minshull Street.
+The partners were well respected as businessmen and the Stavert, Zigomala brand became regarded as a high-quality product.
 This partnership was later dissolved in 1849 after this the new company became known as Stavert Zigomala & Co.

 The Cooper family became involved with Stavert, Zigomala & Co. in the 1860s.
 The first of the Cooper family to work with the firm was John Cooper.
 He worked his way up through the company to the position of company director.
 The eldest son of each generation of the Cooper family since also worked for Stavert, Zigomala and became either company directors or partners, the last being Myles Cooper.

 The two most popular of the Stavert, Zigomala fabrics were known as ‘Piccadilly Drill’ and ‘Stavert Drill’.
 They were versatile fabrics.
 For example, the same cloth that was used to make tram drivers' uniforms in Cuba was used by the Cooper family themselves as picnic blankets.